ekorpela/cloud-vm-workshop/README.md

 12-13 Lunch

-13-17 Presentations and discussions
+13-17 Presentations, hands-on and discussion

-- [cPouta cloud](https://research.csc.fi/pouta-user-guide): learn how to start a VM, add users and volumes, set up network and floating IP, and save a virtual machine image by taking a snaphot. *Kalle Happonen and Jukka Nousiainen (ELIXIR-FI)*
+- [cPouta cloud](https://research.csc.fi/pouta-user-guide): learn how to start a VM, add users and volumes, set up network and floating IP, and save a virtual machine image by taking a snaphot. *Kalle Happonen and Jukka Nousiainen (ELIXIR-FI)*, 2.5 h

 - Using clouds and VMs in bioinformatics training in Sweden.
 [Bioimg.org](https://bioimg.org/), a catalogue of virtual machine images for life sciences. *Ola Spjuth (UPPMAX, ELIXIR-SE)*, 30 min.